Microsoft 365 / Office 365 Adoption: You have to think out of the box!

 - Provide them with a link to the OneDrive shared files.

 This can be achieved using Outlook, a Web browser, Windows Explorer or any combination of these 3 options.
 But whatever means you use, there is no real straightforward way of sharing files on OneDrive.
 Nothing is automatic or suggested.
-Upload to OneDrive mainly depends on non-intuitive actions to be taken by the users.
+Uploading documents to OneDrive mainly depends on non-intuitive actions to be taken by the users.

-This is why many Office 365 users continue to attach files to their Outlook emails when they need to share files with others.
+This is why many MS 365 users continue to attach files to their Outlook emails when they need to share files with others.

 If we could let users attach their files to Outlook emails…